joestubbs/coe379L-sp24/docs/unit01/eda.rst

 Duplicate Values
 ~~~~~~~~~~~~~~~~
-Our DataFrame is starting to look better, with lots of the object columns replaces with boolean and/or numeric
+Our DataFrame is starting to look better, with lots of the object columns replaced with boolean and/or numeric
 columns.
 However, if we inspect the ``Engine`` and ``Engine Size`` columns, we see some similarities:

 .. code-block:: python3